 - Pros: Supreme sound quality; advanced features; adjustable fit

-- Cons: Short battery life; struggle with extreme traffic noise
+- Cons: Short battery life; struggle with louder traffic noise

-The Sony LinkBuds are a superb set of wireless headphones for cyclists from the brand that produced the first set of in-ear headphones in 1982.
+The Sony LinkBuds are a superb set of wireless buds from the brand that produced the first set of in-ear headphones in 1982.

 They deliver astonishingly detailed and widescreen sound, belying their tiny size and the weight of 4g per bud.

-The open centre of the figure-of-eight buds allows ambient noise to reach your eardrums, while small fins on the four sizes of fitting supporters help them stay in place during vigorous activity.
+The open centre of the figure-of-eight buds enables ambient noise to reach your eardrums, while small fins on the four sizes of fitting supporters help them stay in place during vigorous activity.
+I had no issues once I'd settled on the right size, but those in doubt over fit should opt for buds with ear hooks or bone-conduction headphones.

-The wide range of features, well-considered app and exceptional sound quality are class-leading, and the price is competitive considering what’s on offer.
+The wide range of features, well-considered app and exceptional sound quality are top-tier, and the price is enticing considering what’s on offer.

 Sony also deserves credit for the lack of plastic involved in the whole package.